sparisi/gym_gridworlds/figures/all_envs/GRIDS.md

 `Barrier-5x5-v0`: One-directional tiles make a barrier around the goal.
 <img src="Barrier-5x5-v0.png" width="220">

 `RiverSwim-1x6-v0`: Classic RL benchmark.
+The agent starts either in the 2nd or 3rd leftmost tile, the only actions are `LEFT` and `RIGHT`, and the transition is stochastic.
 No need to `STAY` in green tiles.
+There are no terminal states.
 <img src="RiverSwim-1x6-v0.png" width="220">

 `CliffWalk-4x12-v0`: Classic RL benchmark.
+The agent starts in the top-leftmost tile, and the goal is located on the other side of a long pit.
 <img src="CliffWalk-4x12-v0.png" width="220">

 `DangerMaze-5x6-v0`: Maze-like grid with pits, walls, and negative rewards.